Ju Se-jong

-Ju Se-jong (Korean: 주세종; [tɕu.se̞.dʑoŋ]; born 30 October 1990) is a South Korean football player who plays as a midfielder for K League 2 club Daejeon Hana Citizen.
+Ju Se-jong (Korean: 주세종; [tɕu.se̞.dʑoŋ]; born 30 October 1990) is a South Korean football player who plays as a midfielder for K League 1 club Gwangju FC.

 Club career

 Busan IPark

 Ju made his league debut for Busan IPark as a substitute in 6–0 defeat away to FC Seoul on 21 July 2012.
 His first full start came almost two years later in a league match against Gyeongnam on 4 May 2014.
 Ju scored his first goal for the club in an FA Cup game against Suwon City on 16 July 2014, which IPark went on to win 3–2 after extra time.
 His first league goal came a month later in a 4–2 victory over Seongnam FC.
 Ju became a regular starter and key player for IPark in the second half of the 2014 K League 1 season.
 He finished the season with five assists, the most at the club, and was named in the weekly K League 1 'Best Eleven' on three occasions.

 Ju continued to be a regular starter in the 2015 season, as IPark were relegated into the K League 2.